JimDBh/ironkey/README.md

 This package provides functions to protect certain key-bindings in certain keymaps.
 It mainly does this in two ways when ironkey-mode is enabled:

-* For each `(key . map)` pair in ironkey-iron-alist, if there's an attempt to bind KEY in MAP to a different value, ironkey will not perform such binding.
+* For each `(key . map)` pair in `ironkey-iron-alist`, if there's an attempt to bind `key` in `map` to a different value, ironkey will not perform such binding.
-  When MAP is nil, ironkey protects KEY in `global-map`.
+  When `map` is nil, ironkey protects `key` in `global-map`.

-* To avoid clashing of minor mode maps, local map and global map, ironkey will also, for each of the `(key . map)` pairs, force the binding of KEY in MAP to have higher priority when MAP is active in the current buffer.
-This is done by the `ironkey-update` function, which can also be called to manually refresh the status.
+* To avoid clashing among minor mode maps, the local map and the global map, ironkey will also, for each of the `(key . map)` pairs, force the binding of `key` in `map` to have higher priority when `map` is active in the current buffer.
+This is done by the `ironkey-update` function, which can also be called manually to refresh the status.

 ## Installation